jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 > would be useful for another reason: Usually FLP decoding requires
 > `num_measurements` as a parameter.
 We currently don't support this because we
 > currently don't have a pure counter as part of the VIDPF output.

-> NOTE to be specified in full detail.
-Proof aggregation is not yet implemented
-> by the reference code.

 ## Malicious Robustness for Plain Heavy-Hitters {#plain-heavy-hitters-with-three-aggregators}